Yoctol/bottender/website/versioned_docs/version-1.3.1/the-basics-session.md

 ## Session State

 Session state is the temporary data stored on the corresponding conversation.
 You can provide customized user experience with session state.
-For example, you can session state to count the number of the received messages.
+For example, you can use session state to count the number of the received messages.

 ### A Counting Bot Example